keerthana777z/Breast-Cancer-Detection-Application/README.md

 #### 3. Backend Deployment
 - Builds the backend Docker image
+- Saves the Docker image as an artifact
-- Pushes the image to GitHub Container Registry
+- Deploys artifacts to GitHub Pages
 - Creates a deployment record
 - Uses the same SSH deploy keys for authentication